Joseph Ladapo: COVID-19 pandemic and Florida surgeon generalship

 In October 2022, Ladapo cited an anonymous non-peer-reviewed analysis—claiming high cases of cardiac-related deaths among men who took mRNA COVID-19 vaccines—to suggest that men aged 18 to 39 not be vaccinated.
 Medical professionals rejected his analysis as methodologically flawed and unscientific; David Gorski stated that it was the first time in American history that a "state government weaponized bad science to spread anti-vaccine disinformation as official policy."
 In January 2023, the Faculty Council of the University of Florida College of Medicine concluded upon an investigation that Ladapo's recommendation was based on "careless and contentious research practice" and might have violated the university policies on research integrity.
 An April 2023 article in Politico mentioned that an anonymous complainant accused Ladapo of altering a study on COVID vaccines conducted by the state by replacing language suggesting the vaccines posed no significant risks for young men with the aforementioned language suggesting men 18-39 not be vaccinated.
 The Florida attorney general later closed the investigation when the complainant did not respond to requests for further information.

+Starting in 2023 Ladapo changed the states medical marijuana program to a rolling 35 day total limit versus the limit being monthly allotment.

 On March 10, 2023, Ladapo was publicly rebuked by the CDC and FDA for disseminating vaccine misinformation in response to a letter he wrote to the agencies that had misinterpreted data from the Vaccine Adverse Event Reporting System (VAERS).

 In September 2025, Ladapo announced that Florida would end all vaccine mandates, including those for children in schools, comparing the practice to slavery.